BEST New Orleans Car Accident Lawyer

 - Comprehensive and Collison (may be required by your lender).
 Comprehensive insurance usually covers falling objects, flood, fire, explosion, vandalism, and theft.
 Collision insurance covers damage to your car that results from an accident regardless of who is at fault and is usually required by banks and lenders if you still owe money on the car.

-Call a Top Rated Local New Orleans Car Accident Lawyer
+Contact a Top Rated Local New Orleans Car Accident Lawyer

-Contact an experienced New Orleans car accident law firm near you.
 Charles Lavis has been handling car accident and personal injury lawsuits in the New Orleans area since 1995.
 Throughout his legal career, Charles has represented workers, consumers, homeowners, and business owners against insurance companies and corporations.
 He represents clients who have been injured due to the negligence of others.

 Contact Lavis Law Firm – Personal Injury and Accident Attorney today for a FREE consultation.